purescript/purescript-datetime/README.md

 dateTime :: Year -> Month -> Day -> Hours -> Minutes -> Seconds -> Milliseconds -> Maybe Date
 ```

+Attempts to create a `Date` from date and time components based on the
+current machine’s locale. `Nothing` is returned if the resulting date is
+invalid.

 #### `date`